Slochd Military Road

 From the A95/B9153 junction, take the private road towards Kinveachy Lodge - although it passes under the railway, a careful crossing of the A9 is required.
 Immediately after the crossing, turn right onto General Wade's Military Road which heads in a north-westerly direction through the forest.
 After 5km, cross the narrow public road which runs south-west from Carrbridge - if the gate on the north side is found to be locked, those who can't climb it can regain the route by an easy diversion north-east along the road to pick up National Cycle Network route 7 heading west which soon rejoins the military road; this diversion may be preferable in any case to equestrians as beyond the gate the military road heads steeply downhill and is laid with stones that can be greasy.
 Once past the gate, continue downhill and cross the River Dulnain by Caulfeild's Sluggan Bridge.
 NCN7 continues to follow the military road almost to Insharn, but then heads north.
 However, the old road heads west from Insharn and after 200m or so crosses a small stone arch bridge, then turns right through a gate into the forest.
 Go uphill along a good track by the edge of a forest to reach the railway.
 Go under it and continue along its east side to join the old A9 and follow it into the Slochd Mor.
 Cross the new A9 at Slochd summit to reach the moorland on the north-east side of the road - again great care is needed, especially as a stretch of dual carriageway ends shortly to the left, so it may take some time.
 Follow the military road north-west; initially it is used an access track to a communications mast, but it becomes merely a depression in the heather.
 It gradually descends to cross the River Findhorn at Raigbeg.

 South of the Slochd, this route is easy cycling; to the north it is more challenging.
 Colin Cadden has helpfully blogged his experience of cycling the whole route, read about it here.
 Colin's photo set from his ride may also provide useful clues for routefinding.
+Another very useful photo set is Julian Paren's Geo-Trip blog which documents the ScotWays members walk of the route from north to south in May 2018.

 OS Landranger 35 (Kingussie & Monadhliath Mountains)